newPIR/TreePIR/CSA/xenon2024/README.md

-Note: Download the dataset from Google Drive and change the file xenon2024_log_entries.
-The new file has a size of 2GB.
+**Note**: Download the dataset from [Google Drive]{} and change the file xenon2024_log_entries.
+The new file has a size of around 2GB.
+Or you can download Certificate Transparency logs via Github [LINK]{https://github.com/PIR-PIXR/Certificate-Transparency-Logs}.